dimfeld/website/posts/state_machine_actions.md

 ## A Quick Digression into State Machine Theory

 Traditionally, there are two types of state machines that differ primarily in how their outputs change.
 A Mealy state machine's outputs depend both on the current state and the inputs to the state machine.
-A Moore state machine's outputs depend only on the the state it's in, and its inputs are used solely to determine which transitions are taken.
+A Moore state machine's outputs depend only on the the state it's in, and its inputs are used solely to determine the state.

 When drawing state diagrams, the actions of a Moore state machine are on the states, and the actions of a Mealy state machine are on the transitions.
-For the most part, state machine definitions can be translated between the two models by moving around the actions and possibly.
+For the most part, state machine definitions can be translated between the two models by moving around the actions and possibly adding or removing states.

 This distinction really matters most when putting a state machine into hardware, where adding extra configurability comes with a cost.
-For modern programming languages, a hybrid approach that allows actions either on transitions or on the states themselves works just fine.
-The entry and exit actions are the same as placing an action on all the transitions going into or out of a state, so this is a lot like a Mealy machine, but it's much more convenient to write.
+For modern programming languages, a hybrid approach that allows actions both on transitions and states works just fine.
+The entry and exit actions are equivalent to placing an action on all the transitions going into or out of a state, so this is a lot like a Mealy machine, but it's more convenient to write and maintain.

-## Global Event Handlers
+# Global Event Handlers

 As an aside, one notable thing about the state definition at the top is that most of the states have a `'search': SEARCHING` transition.
 We can alter our state machine model to include global event handlers which will run on any state that doesn't have its own handler.
 This further reduces duplicated logic, and leaves us with this: